precice/micro-manager/docs/configuration.md

 ## Tasking / Workers

 See the [tasking](tooling-micro-manager-nested-parallelization.html) documentation for a detailed explanation of the implementation.
-The usage of workers can be enabled by configuring the tasking parameters to values other than the default.
+The usage of workers can be enabled by configuring the tasking parameters.
 When using workers, a separate MPI process group is started per Micro Manager rank.
 This should allow for parallel micro simulation computation.
-With `backend`, the communication between the Micro Manager rank and its workers can be set to use either a socket based or MPI based approach.
-For system with SLURM: By setting `is_slurm` to true the worker process is attempted to be started with `srun` instead of `mpiexec`.
+With `backend`, the communication between the Micro Manager rank and its workers can be set to use either a socket-based or MPI-based approach.
+For a SLURM system, by setting `is_slurm` to true, the worker process is attempted to be started with `srun` instead of `mpiexec`.
 In this case, `backend` must be set to `"socket"`.
 `num_workers` controls the amount of workers per Micro Manager rank.
 When `num_workers` is less or equal than `1`, then local execution is assumed, thus no worker processes are created.